Lake Forest Dental Arts logo

 Congenitally missing lateral incisors

 Today, with the refinements of implant dentistry, a dental implant has become a viable alternative to a bridge.
 Implants can be placed about 1-2 years after the person’s jaws have stopped growing.
 For young women, this is around age 18 or 19.
 For young men, this age is 20-21.
 Traditional orthodontic treatment can be finished by the age of 12-17 years.
 This means that usually, orthodontic treatment is completed on kids long before they are old enough to have implants placed.
-There are very specific retention recommendations to maintain the correct tooth placement while waiting for future implants to be placed.
+There are very specific retention recommendations to maintain the correct tooth placement while waiting for the future implants to be placed.

 After braces management of missing laterals

 Retainers are often used to hold teeth in the proper arrangement after braces until the jaws are done growing.
 Standard retainers are not appropriate to maintain the space for future implants.
 It is common to need to wait 6-7 years after braces are removed before the implant can be placed.
-The roots can drift into the location where the implant is to be placed.
+The roots can drift into the location that the implant is to be placed.
 The only way to fix this is to redo the orthodontics.
 The average width of a lateral incisor is 6.5mm.
-The orthodontist must leave at least 6mm of space between the central incisors and the eye teeth from the clinical crown to the tip of the roots.
+The orthodontist must leave at least 6mm of space between the central incisors and the eye teeth from the clinical crown all the way to the tip of the roots.
 This gives room for the surgeon to later place the implant.
 Standard orthodontic retainers will hold the space at the crown level but offer no retention of the root positions.

 The best way to make sure that adequate room for the implant is maintained is to use a “Maryland bridge”.
 A Maryland bridge provides a temporary crown that is bonded into the lateral position between the central incisor and the eye tooth.
 The temporary crown has metal wings on each side that attaches to the backside of the proximal teeth.
 This effectively maintains the exact parallel relationship of the central incisor and eye tooth that the orthodontist created.